FrankEssenberger/source-map-tests/README.md

 ```

 which indicated that the sourceRoot property is not correctly considered.
 According to [spec](https://www.typescriptlang.org/tsconfig#sourceRoot) it is an absolute path.
-Also in the [sourceroot spec](https://sourcemaps.info/spec.html) nothing is mentioned about a default path based on the current working director
+Also in the [sourceroot spec](https://sourcemaps.info/spec.html) nothing is mentioned about a default path based on the current working directory.

+I had a look at the default lib which everybody uses I guess `source-map` but there it also did not load the file see `source-map-test.mjs`.
+Also with the chrome debug tolls the same could not load source error appears with the paths beeing added up.

 ### Goal

-The `sourceRoot` should work like expected also with a remote URL in VSC and Webstorm.
+The `sourceRoot` should work like expected also with a remote URL in VSC.